Livvis Place Newport

 For the caregivers, there are only two sheltered table and chairs but there are sandstone blocks and seating around the playspace.
 Outside the fence line is a reasonably sized green space area for a morning or afternoon picnic.

-Spinnaker Park (Livvi’s Place) at a glance
+Spinnaker Park (Livvi’s Place) features

 - Large sail-shaped climbing fort